-Appeal - A process by which a student who is not meeting the institution's satisfactory academic progress (SAP) standards petitions the institution for reconsideration of his or her eligibility for title IV, HEA program assistance.
+Appeal - A process by which a student who is not meeting the institution's satisfactory academic progress (SAP) standards petitions the institution for reconsideration of his or her eligibility for student financial aid.

 A student placed on Financial Aid Suspension has the option to appeal.
-The student must submit a typed appeal letter to the Financial Aid Office at Belhaven University explaining, in detail, any extenuating circumstances (death of a relative, an injury or illness, or other special circumstances) that led to the student's Financial Aid Suspension [668.32(a)(9)(ii)].
+The student must submit an official appeal to the Student Financial Services - Financial Aid Office at Belhaven University explaining, in detail, any extenuating circumstances (death of a relative, an injury or illness, or other special circumstances) that led to the student's Financial Aid Suspension [668.32(a)(9)(ii)].
 Any documentation supporting the student's case is welcomed [668.32(a)(9)(iii)].
+The appeal should also consist of a comprehensive academic plan detailing how and when the student plans to able to meet all of the SAP standards.
 The appeal and any documentation will be presented to the Financial Aid SAP Appeal Committee.
-If the appeal is approved, the student will have his or her financial aid for one more semester.
-The student must meet any specific requirements as determined by the committee [668.32(a)(8)(ii)] [668.32(a)(9)].
+If the appeal is approved, the student will have his/her financial aid based on conditions outlined in the academic plan.
+The student must meet any specific requirements as determined by the committee.
+[668.32(a)(8)(ii)] [668.32(a)(9)].

-Following an appeal, the student will be sent an email with the ruling of the Financial Aid SAP Appeal Committee.
-If the appeal is granted, the email will explain any specific requirements the committee would like the student to fulfill.
-Failure to comply will result in the immediate termination of the committee's granting of financial aid.
-Financial aid disbursed based on the committee's decision may have to be returned [668.32(a)(11)].
+Following an appeal, the student will be sent a letter and an email with the ruling of the Financial Aid SAP Appeal Committee.
+If the appeal is granted, the letter will explain any specific requirements the committee will require the student to fulfill.
+Failure to comply will result in the immediate suspension of financial aid.
+Financial aid disbursed based on the committee's decision may have to be returned.
+[668.32(a)(11)].